 When God gets to pick the curriculum for His Church, what does He choose to be taught?
-He lays down twelve vital godly character qualities for women and 12 vital godly character qualities for men.
+He lays down--

-Twelve Godly Characteristics of Highly Useful Women
+The Twelve Characteristics of Women Highly Useful to God

 Women who are highly useful to God have these characteristics.
 The long-term goal of their lives is geared towards being useful to God.
 Parents who want their children be useful for the Lord begin early on to point their children towards the high calling and great joy of being a Titus 2 woman and the Titus 2 man.